Statement of Kristina Rasmussen

 Maryland House of Delegates

-Regarding HB 1252, the Maryland Funding Accountability and Transparency Act of 2007
+Regarding HB 7, the Maryland Funding Accountability and Transparency Act

-Chairman Hammen and Members of the Committee, my name is Kristina Rasmussen.
-I am the Senior Government Affairs Manager of the National Taxpayers Union (NTU), a grassroots lobbying organization of taxpayers with 350,000 members nationwide, including 6,700 in Maryland.
-I encourage you to find out more about NTU – and our educational affiliate, the National Taxpayers Union Foundation – on our website: www.ntu.org.
+Chairman Conway and Members of the Committee, my name is Kristina Rasmussen.
+I am Director of Government Affairs for the National Taxpayers Union (NTU), a grassroots lobbying organization of taxpayers with 362,000 members nationwide, including 7,100 in Maryland.
+I encourage you to find out more about NTU on our website: www.ntu.org.

-I offer this testimony in support of Delegate Warren Miller's "Maryland Funding Accountability and Transparency Act of 2007" (HB 1252).
-Also introduced in the Senate as SB 995, this measure would direct the Department of Budget and Management to create a public website that allows users to search for information regarding state funding given to non-state entities.
+I offer this testimony in support of Delegate Warren Miller's "Maryland Funding Accountability and Transparency Act" (HB 7).
+Also introduced in the Senate as SB 9, this measure would direct the Department of Budget and Management to create a public website that allows users to search for information regarding state funding distributed to non-state entities.
 This bill, largely fashioned after a federal database approved last year, is based on the widely understood and sensible principle that transparency of, and public access to, government information is vital to the health of our political system.

 II.
 Federal Grant and Contract Database